java-quentin/Tamagotchi_Android/README.md

 ## Installation

-For installation you need to download the apk file.
+For installation you need to download the app-debug.apk file.
 Then you must authorize your phone to install unknown applications then click on Install.